Manitou Springs, the heart of chill

-Winter in the Pikes Peak Region
+Nestled in at the base of Pikes Peak

-Enjoy adventure with altitude (and sweets).
+Enjoy adventure with altitude (and sweets)

 Even in the winter, you can enjoy the panorama of Colorado’s gorgeous countryside from 14,115 feet.
 The highway itself is its own special treat, with frequent spots to pull over and enjoy a hike (wear a hat, the wind can be pretty cold).
 Many animals will still be visible this time of year, which makes for great photo opportunities.
 At the summit, you can finally binge on delicious donuts while surveying breathtaking views.

-Share this Itinerary
+Share this itinerary with others